evaristoc/reversing/_posts/2024-08-05-tried-scrollamajs-and-d3js-and-Jest-in-Jekyll-together-for-the-first-time.markdown

 There are a few other "glitches" in my code that require further attention.

 d3.js is, again, very powerful and it is here where I think I could have done better.
 But I suspect that any project won't do particularly great if relying completely only on d3.js animation features as in my post.
-It is very likely that I am missing something, but it could be also those two technologies might not be adequate for projects of certain complexity.
+Or maybe it was in part that the combination of those two technologies might not be adequate for projects of certain complexity.
 For example, the simplity of the scrollama.js package based on a single sometimes unprecised event might not be the thing you are looking for complex storytelling projects.

-I wonder if another, more dedicated animation package wouldn't be necessary.
+I wonder if another, more dedicated animation package different to scrollama.js wouldn't be necessary in order to take better advantage of d3.js.

 # jest and jekyll